 Putt the Winter Blues Behind You

-Cold hands, stiff discs, and a layer of snow that can swallow up drives has many put their plastic away until the spring.
-Indoor putting leagues are a fun, snow-free solution to keep disc golfing year-round.
-Get your friends together, bring out a few baskets, maybe have a beer or two, and putt the winter blues behind you.
+Cold hands, stiff discs, and snow that can swallow a drive whole have many players shelving their bags until spring.
+Indoor putting leagues are a warm, snow-free way to keep disc golf in your weekly routine.
+Get some friends together, set up a few baskets, maybe have a beer or two, and putt the winter blues behind you.

 Charlotte Putting League